 - And third, the shape and size of the breasts can be dramatically altered.

 Studies show that the sudden drop in estrogen is what causes the shape and size of the breasts to change dramatically.
 As menopause comes closer and estrogen levels drop, the milk system in the breasts begins to shut down.
 Additionally, the glandular tissue in the breasts begins to shrink.
-The result is breasts that look less dense and become fattier.
-It’s these conditions that lead to sagging.
+This results in breasts looking less dense and becoming fattier.
+It is these conditions that lead to sagging.

-Pueraria Mirifica contains phytoestrogens, which studies indicate may make breasts bigger, firmer and rounder.
-It might even reduce some stretch marks found on the breasts from weight loss or gain — especially following pregnancy.
+Pueraria Mirifica 500 mg contains phytoestrogens, which studies indicate may make breasts bigger, firmer, and rounder.
+It might even reduce some stretch marks found on the breasts from weight loss or gain – especially following pregnancy.
 Combine kwao krua with a daily exercise routine targeting the chest to ensure healthier and stronger breasts.

 Signs of Menopause